Clovisindo/Blasphemous2InputSystem/README.md

 - Better dependencies order.
 - Easy to expand.
 - Easy tests.

+## Modular Assemblies
+For each layer We create a indepent assembly, more easy to avoid circle reference and organize dependencies.

 ## Programming on DDD
 When We design focus on domain, we're more independent for Unity or any engine We use.